 - Here and now: This is the individual living in and being conscious at the present moment rather than worrying about the past or the future.

 - This refers to the individual taking responsibility for his or her own life rather than blaming others.

 Furthermore, influenced by oriental religions especially Taoism and Zen Buddhism, Gestalt therapy also has strong links to mindfulness in its approach.

 Gestalt Therapy focuses on the integration between the ‘whole’ person and his or her environment.
 This therapy sees a healthy individual as being someone who has awareness in his or her life and lives in the here and now rather than focusing on the past or future.
 Gestalt Therapy has a number of successful techniques that are applicable in therapy today and may be utilised across a broad spectrum of emotional issues.

-Gestalt personal development group taster sessions in Hackney, London
+Gestalt center personal development group taster sessions in Hackney, London

 Image source / Pinterest.co.uk.

-For anyone living in London this one day taster session held in Dalston, Hackney is open to people looking to broaden their experience of working in groups/organizations.
-Or who simply want to use this taster session as a way to enhance their own personal development by looking at their interactions in groups.
+For anyone living in London and looking for a one day taster Gestalt center session held in Hackney, we run workshops open to people looking to broaden their experience of working in groups/organizations.
+Or who simply want to use a taster session as a way to enhance their own personal development by looking at their interactions in groups.
 Or for those who would like to obtain a firsthand insight into Gestalt group work / Gestalt therapy.

-Signing up: If you are interested in joining this Gestalt taster session please contact Jemma and Whitney at [email protected].
+If you are interested in joining a Gestalt taster session please contact Jemma and Whitney at [email protected].